OUR POSITIONS

-AWLQ makes decisions on an ethical model based on respect for all living beings, fairness and integrity.
+AWLQ makes decisions on an ethical model, based on respect for all living beings, fairness and integrity.

 COMPANION ANIMALS

 AWLQ believes that all animals have inherent value, regardless of their usefulness to humans.
-All companion animals should have quality of life based on their needs.
-We should strive to accommodate these needs and to recognise that these needs may be different from human needs.
+All companion animals should have quality of life based on their needs – we should strive to accommodate these needs and to recognise that these needs may be different from human needs.

 AWLQ believes that cats and dogs feel pleasure and pain and value their lives.
 It is therefore unethical to continue to allow inappropriate breeding and abandonment of healthy and treatable cats and dogs, which become stray or feral, or are killed in pounds and shelters.